silverstripe/addons.silverstripe.org/README.md

 ------

-A [PHP implementation of resque](https://github.com/chrisboulton/php-resque) is used to provide background building of extension details.
+A [PHP implementation of resque](https://github.com/chrisboulton/php-resque) is used to provide background building of add-ons details.
 As such an installation of [redis](http://redis.io/) must be present.
 If you wish to use a remote server, you can configure the `ResqueService` constructor parameters to specify the backend using the injector system (see `mysite/_config/injector.yml`).